Table of Content

 The short answer is sort of, but only if you’re a beginner and you’ve done no vertical jump training in your life.

-Your muscles will benefit from almost anything if they haven’t been trained before, and thus you will likely experience some gains as you go through the first weeks of the program.
+Your muscles will benefit from almost anything if they’ve never been trained before, so you’ll probably see some gains during the first few weeks of the program.

-However, after 2-4 weeks you are likely to hit a plateau because the exercises will no longer be challenging for your muscles.
+However, after 2-4 weeks you’re likely to hit a plateau because the exercises no longer challenge your muscles.

-At the same time, you will be risking serious injury to your knees and tendons due to overtraining.
+At the same time, overtraining poses a major risk to your knees and tendons.

 In other words, even if you do see any results from the program…

-they will not be significant and you still run the risk of suffering from issues that could hurt your performance altogether.
+The results will be small and insignificant, and you still run the risk of developing issues that could hurt your performance.

 Air Alert Alternatives